 1. Why are Castleton, Northern Vermont University, and Vermont Tech unifying to become Vermont State University?

-The unification of our three institutions will ensure we provide high-quality education to our students and preserve and expand access to affordable education statewide.
+The unification of our three institutions ensures we provide high-quality education to our students and preserve and expand access to affordable education statewide.

 As the model of higher education shifts in response to demographic and economic challenges impacting higher education institutions throughout the country, we are building a single accredited entity, Vermont State University, that will broaden and deepen our offerings for students while reducing redundancy and increasing efficiency.
 Through our transformation, we will strengthen our services and offerings to better serve the students of Vermont and beyond.